 16. Impact of failure to provide personal data on contracts

 Bookings require the customer's personal data to be disclosed to the service provider (hotel, restaurant, meeting venue).
 Bookings cannot be done if the data is not provided.

-A failure to disclose data collected on the basis of content may impact the service provided; the visa invitations for Russia, for example, cannot be delivered to a customer without a passport number and information on their date of birth and gender.
+A failure to disclose data collected on the basis of content may impact the service provided.

 17. The meaningful information of automated decision-making or profiling

 Profiling is used to target marketing communications in such a way that the message is sent to a person holding an S-Card and has opted to receive said marketing.

 Profiling does not have a legal effect on the data subject.

 18. Impact of personal data processing and general description of the technical and organisational security measures

 We protect personal data carefully throughout its entire life cycle, by employing the appropriate data protection and information security measures.
 System suppliers process personal data in secure server facilities.
 Access to personal data is restricted and our personnel is subject to a non-disclosure obligation.